Teriyaki Chicken Stir Fry Quick and Tasty Meal Recipe

 Instructions

-Prepare the Chicken: In a bowl, combine the sliced chicken with 2 tablespoons of teriyaki sauce and let it marinate for 15 minutes.
-This adds flavor and tenderness.
+In a bowl, combine the sliced chicken with 2 tablespoons of teriyaki sauce and let it marinate for 15 minutes.